Bridged treatment comparisons: an illustrative application in HIV treatment: Discussion

-There are several considerations when applying and interpreting results from the permutation test diagnostic.
-First, small P values may result when fusing data from large trials even if there are only minor violations in the assumptions.
+There are several considerations when applying and interpreting results from the diagnostic test.
+First, small P values may occur due to sampling variability.
+Forgoing fusion of trials in these cases, where results from a bridged treatment comparison would be valid otherwise, means that the proposed diagnostic can be conservative when deciding whether to bridge trials.
+Further, small P values may also result when fusing data from large trials even if there are only minor violations in the assumptions.
 Likewise, large P values should also be interpreted with care, especially when sample sizes are small, and do not necessarily imply that all assumptions hold.
-Therefore, the validity of bridged treatment comparisons should be based on a combination of evidence from the permutation test, graphical comparison, and background knowledge.
+With high loss-to-follow-up, these concerns are exacerbated due to instability in the differences at times closer to $\tau$ \cite{Pepe1989}.
+Down-weighting differences at later times, as done with the weighted Kaplan-Meier test statistic \cite{Pepe1989, Pepe1991}, could help to ameliorate this issue.
+Finally, positivity differences in the risk functions may cancel out negative differences when the risk functions cross each other.
+Therefore, the validity of bridged treatment comparisons should also be based on the graphical comparison and background knowledge.
 In addition, inference is complicated when diagnostics lead to revised analyses.
-The randomness of such data-driven decisions is not accounted for by the bootstrap standard error estimator employed in this paper.
-While this randomness could be accounted for by extending the bootstrap procedure to include analytic decision points,\cite{Harrell1996} such an approach requires a well-defined, pre-specified decision process.
+The randomness of data-driven decisions based on the diagnostic is not accounted for by the bootstrap standard error estimator employed in this paper.
+While this randomness could be accounted for by extending the bootstrap procedure to include analytic decision points \cite{Harrell1996}, such an approach requires a well-defined, pre-specified decision process.

-Bridged treatment comparisons and the proposed permutation diagnostic are similar to test-then-pool designs,\cite{Viele2014, Li2020} where external or historical control data is pooled with the control arm of a trial if the control arms are demmed similar via statistical test.
+Bridged treatment comparisons and the proposed diagnostic test are similar to test-then-pool designs \cite{Viele2014, Li2020}, where external or historical control data is pooled with the control arm of a trial if the control arms are deemed similar via statistical test.
 However, there are two important differences.
-First, the statistical test in test-then-pool designs typically compare binary or continuous endpoints measured at a single time.\cite{Viele2014, Li2020} By examining the area between the curves, the proposed permutation test compares the entire risk functions, rather than a difference at a single time point.
+First, the statistical test in test-then-pool designs typically compare binary or continuous endpoints measured at a single time \cite{Viele2014, Li2020}.
+The proposed diagnostic test compares the entire risk functions.
 Second, test-then-pool analyses can still address the motivating question when the trial control and historical control data are deemed to differ by dropping the historical data from the analysis.
 On the other hand, bridged treatment comparisons cannot be made without pooling trial data as both trials are needed to address the motivating question.